Diptera-ai/LarvaeDispenser/README.md

    <br>
    <br>

    3. Once finished, the plot will be updated with a **histogram of the events' signal magnitudes**.
-A big larva will be detected as a high magnitude event, and vice versa - a small debris will show as a low magnitude event.\
+A big larva will be detected as a high magnitude event, and vice versa - small debris will show as low magnitude events.\
       The legend depicts different runs by their initiation timestamps.\
-   Below, for example, a screenshot of the program after two runs, the most recent one in blue.
+   Below, for example, a screenshot of the program after the first run.

    <br>
    <img src="docs/images/photos/gui/3_finished_count.png?raw=true" height="500" align="center" alt="">